dfelinto/blender-manual/manual/editors/outliner/editing.rst

    Converts the selected :doc:`Proxy </files/linked_libraries/library_proxies>`
    data-block to an :doc:`override </files/linked_libraries/library_overrides>`
    and its hierarchy of dependencies.
 See also, :ref:`bpy.ops.object.convert_proxy_to_override`.
-Resync Library Override Hierarchy
-   Rebuilds the local :doc:`override </files/linked_libraries/library_overrides>`
-   from its linked reference, as well as its hierarchy of dependencies.
 Reset Library Override
    Reset this local :doc:`override </files/linked_libraries/library_overrides>` to its linked values.
 Reset Library Override Hierarchy
    Reset this local :doc:`override </files/linked_libraries/library_overrides>` to its linked values, as well as its hierarchy of dependencies.
 This allows you to update local overrides when the relationship between data-blocks changed in the linked library data.
+Resync Library Override Hierarchy
+   Rebuilds the local :doc:`override </files/linked_libraries/library_overrides>`
+   from its linked reference, as well as its hierarchy of dependencies.
+Delete Library Override Hierarchy
+   Deletes the local :doc:`override </files/linked_libraries/library_overrides>`
+   (including its hierarchy of override dependencies) and relinks its users to the linked data-blocks.
 Remap Users
    Remap Users of a data-block to another one (of same type of course).
    This means you can e.g. replace all usages of a material or texture by another one.